judekanjamala/RelRL/README.md

 whyrel foo1.rl foo2.rl foo3.rl -o foo.mlw
 ```

-Note that only one mlw file may be produced.
+Note that only one mlw file will be produced.
 To verify, using Why3's IDE for
-instance, run:
+instance, run

 ```
 why3 ide -L <WHYREL>/stdlib foo.mlw
 ```

-It is important to include WhyRel's stdlib using the `-L` option.
+It is important to include WhyRel's stdlib by using the `-L` option.

 ### Known issues